 By using the Pingit app on any smartphone, available for iOS, Android and Windows Phone

-Pay as you go: Drivers can register their vehicle and payment details and automatically pay the Dart Charge each time they use the crossing.
+Pay as you go.
+Motorists can register their vehicle and bank details and automatically pay the Dart Charge each time they use the crossing.
 Details here.

 At any one of the thousands of retails outlets displaying the Payzone sign